-Clarence M. McAninch, 73, has been a Director of Universal Stainless since 1994.
-Mr. McAninch is currently Chairman of the Board of Directors of the Company and is employed by the Company in a non-executive role serving at the direction of the Board of Directors.
-Mr. McAninch served as President and Chief Executive Officer and a Director of Universal Stainless from July 1994 until January 2007, at which time Mr. McAninch relinquished the title of President and assumed the title of Chairman of the Board.
+Clarence M. McAninch, 74, has been a Director of Universal Stainless since 1994.
+Mr. McAninch is currently Chairman of the Board of Directors of the Company.
+Mr. McAninch served as President and Chief Executive Officer and a Director of Universal Stainless from 1994 until January 2007, at which time Mr. McAninch relinquished the title of President and assumed the title of Chairman of the Board.
 Mr. McAninch continued to serve as the Company's Chief Executive Officer until January 2008.
 Mr. McAninch served as Vice President, Sales and Marketing, of the Stainless and Alloy Products Division of Armco Inc. from 1992 to 1994.

-Dennis M. Oates, 55, has been a Director of Universal Stainless since October 2007.
+Dennis M. Oates, 56, has been a Director of Universal Stainless since October 2007.
 Mr. Oates has been President and Chief Executive Officer of the Company since January 2008.
-Mr. Oates most recently served as Senior Vice President of the Specialty Alloys Operations of Carpenter Technology Corporation, a manufacturer, fabricator and distributor of specialty metals and engineered products, from September 2003 to July 2007.
+Mr. Oates served as Senior Vice President of the Specialty Alloys Operations of Carpenter Technology Corporation, a manufacturer, fabricator and distributor of specialty metals and engineered products, from 2003 to July 2007.
 Prior to joining Carpenter in 2003, Mr. Oates served for five years as President and Chief Executive Officer of TW Metals, a distributor of metal products.
 Previously, he held the post of President and Chief Operating Officer for Connell Limited Partnership, a metals recycling and metal fabrication company.
 Mr. Oates began his career at Lukens Steel Company, a subsidiary of Lukens Inc., where he ultimately became President and Chief Operating Officer.
 Mr. Oates is past Chairman of the North American Specialty Metals Council and has served on the Metals Service Center Institute Board of Directors.